mufaadsoft/TagCache/README.md

 This library is build to fulfill the requirement of tag caching system

 ## Features
-- Storing caching data in a organize way
+- Stores caching data in a organize way
 - Auto cache expiring
 - Reducing the SQL query requests